 How to create a outdoor home cinema

-If you want to recreate an outdoor cinema from summers past then all you really need are a few things which are probably already in the house.
-Technically, a sheet, or a white wall and an outdoor projector is all that's required, but we think it's the extras that make it all the more special plus a little imagination...
+If you want to recreate an outdoor cinema from summers past, all you really need are a few things that are probably already in the house.
+Technically, a sheet, or a white wall and an outdoor projector are all that's required, but we think it's the extras that make it all the more special, plus a little imagination...

 Step one: set up the outdoor projector

 It's best to do this first because it might determine where you can set up your outdoor cinema.
-You will have to have it connected to a video source so do that first so you can work out how far away from the source you can have it.
-Pop it on a side table and a stool and then you can move on to sorting out your screen.
+You will have to have it connected to a video source, so do that first to work out how far away from the source you can have it.
+Pop it on a side table and a stool, and then you can move on to sorting out your screen.

 Step two: rig up your sheet

-Obviously, if you have a blank white wall in your garden you can skip this step because you will be projecting straight onto that.
-If you are using a sheet, we think the least damaging way to get it up is to peg it to a washing line – you could try using a very strong masking tape to tape it to a wall too.
+Obviously, if you have a blank white wall in your garden, you can skip this step because you will be projecting straight onto that.
+However, if you are using a sheet, we think the least damaging way to get it up is to peg it to a washing line – you could try using a solid masking tape to tape it to a wall too.